 Passengers were enjoying an uneventful flight from New York to Los Angeles until they heard the following message over the intercom.

 “Ladies and gentlemen, this is your captain speaking.
-If you look out your right window you’ll see that the plane’s right engine is on fire.
-If you look out your left window you’ll see that the plane’s left engine is on fire.
-If you look directly below you you’ll notice two parachutes.
+If you look out your right window, you’ll see that the plane’s right engine is on fire.
+If you look out your left window, you’ll see that the plane’s left engine is on fire.
+And if you look directly below you, you’ll notice two parachutes.
 This is a recording.”